-Much of the site has been cleared of vegetation for the construction of the IWMC.
+Much of the site has been cleared of vegetation as a result of waste disposal activities.
+There are no threated species or protected habitats in the vicinity of the IWMC.

-The site is located on the eastern side of the island and is close to the beach.
+The site is located on the western side of the island, close to the beach.
 The site is adjacent to an existing wide road.
-There are coconut groves Ruh (Cocus nucifera) and predominantly coastal vegetation in the area.
+There is a coconut grove Ruh (Cocus nucifera) nearby.

-The large trees that fell within the footprint of the project site have been removed.
-Based on the information received from the local council, it is unlikely that any additional coconut palms or large trees will need to be removed for the project.
+There are no existing large vegetation that falls within the footprint of the project site that needs removal.
+Based on the information received from the local council, it is unlikely that any additional palm trees will need to be removed for the project.